aditishenoy/100-days-of-code/log.md

 **Today's Progress**: Completed challenges in 1.2 Hidden Messages in the Replication Origin from Rosalind Bioinformatics Textbook Track and started with 1.3 today

 **Thoughts** Fresh outlook towards the same problem made it easier to solve!

+### Day 17: January 24, Thursday

+**Today's Progress**: Completed challenges in 1.3 Some Hidden Messages are More Surprising than Others from Rosalind Bioinformatics Textbook Track!

+**Thoughts** Sometimes these exercises are fun!